nus-cs2113-AY2122S1/ip/docs/README.md

 # Duke User Guide

 ## Introduction
-Duke is a Personal Assistant Chatbot that helps a person keep track of various things,
+Duke is a Personal Assistant Chatbot that helps a person keep track of various things!

 ## Features